Yixf-Self/CMLinux/README.md

 2. Package the local tiny Linux into a Distribution and optimize it for ***VM*** usages.
 3. Integrate and test it with other popular open source tools like MariaDB/Apache to form an avaliable Linux for usage or teaching.

+# Need Your Help
+1. You may fork it and create your Linux as your favor.
+2. Any Problems and questions, **create an issue**, and we may discuss it and solve it.

 # Requirements for Partcipators
 > No MORE requirements, and we will learn more from it.  -- from Linux with LOVE.